Helping South Carolina Pedestrian Accident Victims

 - Failure to look before proceeding.
 This is especially common for cars coming out of driveways and turning corners.

 It is important to note that a pedestrian accident is not always the fault of the driver.
 The pedestrian can also be responsible.

 Pedestrians must obey traffic signals.
 They must cross at intersections and they must not step off the curb suddenly in front of an oncoming vehicle.
 Pedestrians who cross a road that does not have a crosswalk or traffic signals are required to yield to drivers.

 If a pedestrian does not follow these rules and an accident occurs, they may be held responsible.

 Common Pedestrian Accident Injuries

-What Damages Can I Be Reimbursed for in a Pedestrian Accident?
+What Damages Can I Recover in a Pedestrian Accident?

 If you are involved in a pedestrian accident, the injuries you sustain can be life changing.
 They can prevent you from working, they can cause emotional pain and suffering, and they can result in extensive medical expenses.